Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

-In Fig.~\ref{fig4}, we examine the observed root mean square height (or scale height hereafter) as a function of observed Galactocentric radius for our samples of $\rm B3V$ and $\rm A0V$ stars, selected from mock catalogues generated for four different simulations.
-In each case, we assume our default solar position of 30 degrees behind the major axis of the bar.
+To make a simple estimate of the vertical thickness, we calculate the root mean square height (or scale height hereafter) as a function of observed Galactocentric radius for our samples of $\rm B3V$ and $\rm A0V$ stars, selected from mock catalogues generated for each simulation.
+The radial profiles of these scale heights are shown in Fig.~\ref{fig4} for the default solar position of 30 degrees behind the major axis of the bar.
 In addition, we compare the scale height profiles of the B and A stars selected from each mock catalogue with those of raw simulation star particles of equivalent age.
-For both the \Hmocks{} and the \Dmocks, we show the profile given by the ``true'' positions of the synthetic stars (before stars are displaced in phase space by errors), and the profile given by the ``observed'' positions (after the stars have been displaced).
-Because both the true and observed positions in the \Hmocks{} include extinction, the comparison of the true and observed profiles with the raw simulation data indicates the effects of extinction and errors separately, in addition to their overall effect.
-The \Dmocks{} do not include extinction, but do reflect the magnitude cut selection effects in addition to conserving phase space of the parent particles, which provides an additional perspective.
+We show the profile given by the ``true'' positions of the synthetic stars (before stars are displaced in phase space by errors), and the profile given by the ``observed'' positions (after the stars have been displaced), for all mocks.
+Because both the true and observed positions in the \Dmocks{} and \Hmocks{} include extinction, the comparison of the true and observed profiles with the raw simulation data indicates the effects of the dust-corrected magnitude cut and errors separately in addition to their overall effect.
+However, the comparison of the \Dmocks{} to the \Dmocksnoex{} provides a direct indication of the effects of dust extinction.
+All mocks are affected by the magnitude cut.